 The Comprehensive Plan or Comp Plan is a long-range policy document required to be maintained per Florida Statutes of all Florida local government.
 It is essentially a blueprint to guide the future development of Miami Shores Village in order to maintain a thriving, sustainable community.
 In order to properly maintain the Comp Plan, it has to be updated every seven (7) years through the Evaluation and Appraisal Review (EAR).
 The Department of Economic Opportunities (DEO) assigned July 2022 as the required date for the Village to commence its EAR and we have a year, July 2023, to complete the review.
 To follow this deadline we have created a timeline, see here.

-Recently, Miami Shores Village identified a series of internal inconsistencies in the 2025 Comprehensive Plan resulting from the 2018 Evaluation Appraisal Review (EAR) update, you can find the 2018 EAR here.
-Specifically certain discrepancies were found between the text of the Future Land Use Element and the Future Land Use Map of the Plan that are not adequately supported by background data and technical analysis.
-It is critical that these discrepancies are corrected quickly to protect all Village property owners from having a potentially inaccurate land use designation on their property, which in turn may lead to incorrect property assessments and conflicting land use and zoning, among other risks.
+Early 2022, Miami Shores Village identified a series of internal inconsistencies in the 2025 Comprehensive Plan resulting from the 2018 EAR update – specifically certain discrepancies between the text of the Future Land Use Element and the Future Land Use Map of the Plan that are not adequately supported by background data and technical analysis.
+It is critical that these discrepancies are corrected quickly to protect all Village property owners from having a potentially inaccurate land use designation on their property, which in turn may lead to incorrect property assessments and conflicting zoning, among other risks.